Depression in Older Adults

-Recognize the Signs and Find Treatment that Works
+How to Recognize the Signs and Get Treatment that Works

 Depression is a common problem in older adults.
-The symptoms of depression affect every aspect of your life, including your energy, appetite, sleep, and interest in work, hobbies, and relationships.
+And its symptoms affect every aspect of your life, including your energy, appetite, sleep, and interest in work, hobbies, and relationships.

 Unfortunately, all too many depressed seniors fail to recognize the symptoms of depression, or don’t take the steps to get the help they need.
 There are many reasons depression in older adults and the elderly is so often overlooked: